Judge orders GM, Fiat Chrysler CEOs to meet, settle lawsuit

 “Today our country needs, and deserves, that these now-healthy great companies pay us back by also focusing on rescuing this country and its citizens from the plagues of COVID-19, racism, and injustice while building the best motor vehicles in the world,” Borman said.

 Federal agents have been investigating corruption in the senior ranks of the UAW.
-The first wave of convictions in 2017 involved key Fiat Chrysler employees who used money from a training center to reward certain union officials.
+The first wave of convictions in 2017 involved key Fiat Chrysler employees who used money from a jointly run training center to reward union officials.
+Al Iacobelli, who was the automaker’s labor chief, was sentenced to 5 1/2 years in prison.

 General Holiefield, a UAW vice president who was responsible for negotiating with Fiat Chrysler, paid off a $262,000 mortgage, the government said.